 First, you might be able to return your new motor vehicle if you can prove that it is a lemon.
 Secondly, some dealers may offer a contract cancellation option for used cars that must be purchased at the time of sale.
 The option typically allows you to return the vehicle within a short period for any reason.
 However, there may be restrictions based on the mileage driven after the sale and a restocking fee.

-How to File a Lemon Law Claim in California?
+How Do You File a Lemon Law Claim in California?

 Filing a Lemon Law claim and starting a Lemon Law case in California involves several steps aimed at either getting the manufacturer to replace the defective vehicle or refund the purchase.
 Here's a step-by-step guide to guide you through the process: